Analysis of a State Changing Supersoft X-ray Source in M31: X-ray Observations and Analysis

-For HRC-I observations, we used the CIAO tool {\tt dmextract} \citep{Frus} to extract raw counts in source and background apertures, as shown in Figure 2, and to compute net counts.
+For HRC-I observations, we used the CIAO tool {\tt dmextract} \citep{Frus} to extract raw counts in source and background apertures, as shown in Figure 1, and to compute net counts.
 We defined aperture sizes so that the source aperture encircled energy fraction was $\sim$1 and the background aperture fraction 0.
 We also used the CIAO {\tt aprates} \citep{Frus} tool to compute the background-marginalized posterior probability distribution for the source rates, assuming non-informative prior distributions for source and background rates \citep{Kas}.
 We note that the HRC data were not corrected for vignetting.
 Thus, the rates are lower than the ACIS counterparts by $10\%$ or less.

-For sources with low flux significance, defined as $net rate/\sigma_{net rate} < 3$, we used the posterior probability distributions to estimate the 3$\sigma$ upper limits to the rate.
-The upper limits were calculated using {\tt aprates}.
-The same method was applied to both HRC and ACIS observations to determine upper limits.
-For ObsID 10552, there were no counts in the source or background apertures.
-We could not calculate upper limits for this observation.
+For observations with low flux significance, we used the posterior probability distributions to estimate the 3$\sigma$ upper limits to the rate.
+The upper limits were calculated using {\tt aprates} and the same method was applied to both HRC and ACIS observations.

-Table 2 shows the photometry results for r1-25.
-The first column is the Modified Julian Date (MJD) for each observation.
-The next three columns are the counts in the Soft, Medium, and Hard bands, respectively.
-The fourth column is the Total counts for ACIS observations (in the energy range of 0.1-7 keV).
-The uncertainties are 1$\sigma$ in magnitude and calculated using Poisson statistics.
-The next four columns are the Soft Count Rate (SCR), Medium Count Rate (MCR), Hard Count Rate (HCR), and the Total Count Rate (TCR), respectively.
-The last column of Table 2 is discussed in $\S$3.2.

-Figure 3 shows the light curve for r1-25.
-The top panel shows the count rate in each band (soft, medium, and hard) vs. obsdate, and the middle panel shows the total counts (in ACIS observations) vs. Obsdate.
-The top panel demonstrates that the relative count rates change over time for the source.
-The middle panel indicates that the source alternates between being dominated by soft and medium photons.
-The bottom panel of Figure 3 is discussed in $\S3.2$